I went to Eastern Europe in the middle of January, and I was so glad I had all of this info.

 Yep, living in Europe for a semester was a total dream.

 As magical as the country is in the wintertime, it will be straight up miserable if you don’t know how to dress for the cold.
-I talked to all my friends who had survived a Russian winter and pulled together tips from my own semester so you’ll be totally set even if you get off the plane during one of the coldest spells your city has seen in a while.
+I talked to all my friends who had survived a cold ILP semester winter and pulled together tips from my own semester so you’ll be totally set even if you get off the plane during one of the coldest spells your city has seen in a while.